GHUCCTS

 • Requirements & Eligibility

-• Must be a full-time, Georgetown University (any GUMC school) employed faculty at the time of award activation.
+• Must be a US citizen, Non-Citizen National, or Permanent Resident by the time of award activation.

-• Must devote 75% effort to the program for a full 3 years (will consider 50% effort, with prior consultation and approval, in accord with NIH guidelines, for some surgeons or procedural subspecialists).
-The applicant, mentors, and relevant department chairs/chiefs will need to describe and ensure how the plan for protected time will be implemented and enforced
+• Must devote 75% effort to the program for a full 3 years.
+[Note: We will consider 50% effort, with prior consultation and approval, in accord with NIH guidelines, for some surgeons or procedural subspecialists.
+The applicant, mentors, and relevant department chairs/chiefs will need to describe and ensure how the plan for protected time will be implemented and enforced.]

 NOT ELIGIBLE